hearthandsinc/challenges/ios/readme.md

 - [ ] Add support for a local read/unread indicator
 - [ ] Avoid block changing states so the app feels fluid & snappy
 - [ ] Make the app compatible to run on iPad and macOS
+- [ ] Make the app runnable on multiple devices

 ## Design